Dev-for-Developer/Border-Crossing-Data-Analysis/README.md

 5. Geospatial Visualization – Mapping traffic data using Geo Pandas, resolving common CRS and plotting issues.

-This end-to-end data analysis project not only strengthens technical skills in data manipulation, visualization, and geospatial analysis but also provides real-world insights into cross-border movement patterns that can be valuable for planners, policymakers, and researchers
+This end-to-end data analysis project not only strengthens technical skills in data manipulation, visualization, and geospatial analysis but also provides real-world insights into cross-border movement patterns that can be valuable for planners, policymakers, and researcher